-Anyone building their own home or undertaking a major renovation project must put their faith into the competency of suppliers and trust that they will have the ability to deliver (and possibly install) the materials as ordered.
+Anyone building their own home or undertaking a major renovation project must put their faith into the competency of suppliers.
+You need to be able totrust that they’ll have the ability to deliver (and possibly install) the materials as ordered.

 If this process goes wrong, the financial and emotional impact on the client can be huge.